tarof429/stuckathome/aws_certified_solutions_architect/Exam.md

 9. Q: Solution architects require both programmatic and console access across AWS accounts A: Configure cross-account access using IAM rolees

+## DNS, Caching, and Performance

+1. Q: A company provides videos for new employees around the world.
+They need to store the videos in one location and then provide low-latency access for the employees around the world.
+Which service would be best suited to providing fast access to the content?
+A: Amazon CloudFront

+2. Q: An Architect is designing a web application that has points of presence in several regions around the world.
+The Architect would like to provide automatic routing to the nearest region, with failover possible to other regions.
+Customers should receive 2 IP addresses for whitelisting.
+How can this be achieved?
+A: AWS Global Accelerator provides static IP addresses that act as a fixed entry point to application endpoints in a single or multiple AWS Regions.
+It uses 2 static anycast IP addresses.

+3. Q: Which of the following are NOT valid origins for Amazon CloudFront?
+A: AWS Lambda is not a valid origin for Amazon CloudFront.

+4. Q: An Architect needs to point the domain name dctlabs.com to the DNS name of an Elastic Load Balancer.
+Which type of record should be used?
+Q: An Alias record can be used with domain apex records and can point to an ELB.

+5. Q: A company hosts copies of the same data in Amazon S3 buckets around the world and needs to ensure that customers connect to the nearest S3 bucket.
+Which Route 53 routing policy should be used?
+Q: The latency routing policy directs based on the lowest latency to the AWS resource.
+Latency increases over distance so this should ensure customers connect to the closest S3 bucket.

+6. Q: A media organization offers news in local languages around the world.
+Which Route 53 routing policy should be used to direct readers to the website with the correct language?
+A: In this case you need to identify specific geographic locations and associate them with the correct language version.

+7. Q: Which routing policy would you use to route to a secondary destination in the event a primary is down?
+A: Failover routing works based off of health checks and will route to a secondary destination in the event a primary destination is down

+8. Q: Which of the following are migration services compatible with Route 53?
+A: All of these are Route 53 compatible services

+## Block and File Storage

+1. Q: What is a simple and automted method of backing up Amazon EBS Volumes?
+A: Use Data Lifecycle Manager and add a schedule

+2. Q: What service provides centralized storage and local caching for performance?
+A: For the best performance, using instance stores

+3. Q: If you need an EC2 instance that starts up quickly and has all application dependencies pre installed, what can you do?
+A: Create an AMI

+4. Q: If you need many Linux instances to attach to a shared filesystem that scales elastically, what do you need?
+A: Use EFS and mount it in each instance.

+5. Q: If you require a managed file system that uses NTFS, what can you use?
+A: Use Amazon FSx for Windows File Server

+6. Q: On-premises servers must be able to attach a block storage system locally.
+Data should be backed up to S3 as snapshots.
+A: Deploy a Storage Gateway in stored volume mode

+7. Q: An Amazon EBS voume must be moved between regions A: Take a snapshot of the EBS volume and move it to another region

+8. Q: Root EBS volumes for a critical application must not be deleted after terminaition A: Modify the delete on termination attribute when launching the EC2 instance

+9. Q: On-premises servers use NfS to attach a file system.
+The file system should be replaced with an AWS service that uses Amazon S3 with a local cache A: Deploy an AWS Storage Gateway file gateway

+## Docker Containers and ECS

+1. Q: Application will be deployed on Amazon ECS and must scale based on memory A: Use service auto scaling and use the memory utilization

+2. Q: Application will run on Amazon ECS tasks across multiple hosts and needs access to an Amazon S3 bucket.
+A: Use a task execution IAM role to provide permissions to S3 bucket

+3. Q: Company requires standard Docker container automation and management service to be used across multiple environments A: Deploy Amazon EKS

+4. Q: Company plans to deploy Docker containers on AWS at the lowest cost A: Use Amazon ES with a cluster of Spot instances and enable Spot instance draining.

+5. Q: Company plans to migrate Docker containers to AWS and does not want to manage operating systems A: Migrate to Amazon ECS using the Fargate launch type

+6. Q: Multiple microservices applications running on Amazon ECS need to route based on information int he HTTP header A: Deploy an Application Load Balancer in front of ECS and use query string parameter based routing

+7. Q: Containerized app runs on Amazon EKS.
+Need to collect and centrally view metrics and logs including EKS namespaces and EKS services A: Configure Cloudwatch Container Insights and view data in CloudWatch console